-Two levels of file synchronization are available, data integrity and file integrity:
+Two levels of file synchronization are available:

-- Data integrity - Write operations: data in the buffer is transferred to disk, along with file system information necessary to retrieve the data. - Read operations: any pending write operations relevant to the data being read complete with data integrity before the read operation is performed. - File integrity - Write operations: data in the buffer and all file system information related to the operation are transferred to disk. - Read operations: any pending write operations relevant to the data being read complete with file integrity before the read operation is performed.
+- Data integrity - Write operations: Data in the buffer is transferred to disk, along with file system information necessary to retrieve the data. - Read operations: Any pending write operations relevant to the data being read complete with data integrity before the read operation is performed. - File integrity - Write operations: Data in the buffer and all file system information related to the operation are transferred to disk. - Read operations: Any pending write operations relevant to the data being read complete with file integrity before the read operation is performed.